 The following is an excerpt.

 «We will evolve routines that able us to deliver our products quickly at competitive costs.
-Preferably, we should deliver both faster and at more attractive prices than our competitors», says Jens Kristian Holmen, one of six researchers from SIMLab and SFI CASA that now join the ranks of entrepreneurs.
+Preferably, we should deliver both faster and at more attractive prices than our competitors», says entrepreneur and former PhD candidate at SIMLab, Jens Kristian Holmen.

 Offspring from FORNY2020 project